 Comment: It is recommended that a paragraph reflecting NSW Agriculture's concerns be added to the Strategy in the section relating to the North Lismore plateau.

-b) Lucia Cres, North Lismore - no major issues for agriculture Comment: Noted c) Trinity Drive area - future rezoning does not raise any issues for agriculture.
-Comment: Noted d) Pineapple Road area - extension of the Daniel Drive area does not raise any issues for agriculture.
+b) Lucia Cres, North Lismore - no major issues for agriculture d) Pineapple Road area - extension of the Daniel Drive area does not raise any issues for agriculture.